Borrowed chord: Common borrowed chords

 Phrase from César Franck's Variations symphoniques (1885), with chromaticism from use of borrowed chords and descending linear motion and, "resolute movement from V of V to V to I."

 Chord progressions may be constructed with borrowed chords, including two progressions common in rock music, I–♭VII–♭VI–♭VII, common everywhere, and I–♭VI–IV, used by bands like Genesis, Yes, and Nirvana. ♭VII is from Mixolydian and ♭VI is found in both Aeolian and Phrygian.
 The ♭VII–I cadence with ♭VII substituting for V is common, as well as ♭II–I, ♭III–I, and ♭VI–I. In popular music, the major triads on the lowered third (♭III), sixth (♭VI) and seventh (♭VII) scale degrees are common.

 Borrowed chords have typical inversions or common positions, for example iidiminished^{6} and iihalfdiminished, and progress in the same manner as the diatonic chords they replace except for ♭VI, which progresses to V^{(7)}.

+Chords list

+Major and minor triads on all 12 roots, with the mode each is borrowed from.